Wilson Airport

 Wilson Airport (IATA: WIL, ICAO: HKNW) is an airport in Nairobi, Kenya.
 It has flights to many regional airports in Kenya while Nairobi's main airport, Jomo Kenyatta International Airport, serves domestic and many international destinations.

+The airport serve domestic flights to Kenyan cities, and an international flight to Tanzania.

 Location

 Wilson Airport, is in Nairobi County, in the city of Nairobi, the capital of Kenya and the largest metropolitan centre in that country.
 It lies approximately 4 km, by road, south of the central business district.
 Nearby suburbs include Langata, South C, and Kibera.

 This location is approximately 18 km, by road, west of Jomo Kenyatta International Airport, the largest civilian airport in the country.
-The coordinates of Wilson airport are:1° 19' 12.00"S, 36° 48' 54.00"E (Latitude:-1.320000; Longitude:36.815000).

 Overview

 The airport serves domestic and international traffic.
 It is used mostly by general aviation traffic.
 Industries that use Wilson Airport extensively include tourism, health care and agriculture.
 Wilson Airport averages traffic of around 120,000 landings and take-offs annually.

 Airkenya and other small airlines use Wilson Airport for scheduled domestic passenger services, instead of Jomo Kenyatta International Airport.
 Missionary aviation operators AMREF, Mission Aviation Fellowship (MAF) and AIM AIR use Wilson Airport as their airport base on the African continent.
 It is used also for flight training.
 The airport is under the supervision of Kenya Airports Authority (KAA).

 As a result of faster check-in times and fewer flight delays, as compared to Jomo Kenyatta International Airport, Wilson Airport is commonly used by business executive aircraft for domestic and international travel.
 Common domestic destinations from Wilson Airport include Kisumu Airport, Mombasa International Airport and Eldoret International Airport.

 At 5546 ft above sea level, Wilson Airport has two asphalt runways: Runway 1 (heading 07/25) measures 4798 ft long and 72 ft wide; Runway 2 (heading 14/32) measures 5052 ft long and 76 ft wide.